voilajohn/Mtracker-18-badcomma/README.md

 ~ Larger Plus / Minus Buttons
 ~ Listview cleaned up - made it more like the other view only Vertical ~ New images for the LED lights
+~ Order Details page - smaller images
+~ Close order now goes to the orders screen hopefully stopping the double click issue to close the order details

 /**************** vs 1.23  || 5-23-31-17 **************/
 ~ Wreaths and Garland Options allow for several of each as well as multiple sizes to be ordered at one time.